-What Does a Teacher Assistant Do?
+What Does a Teaching Assistant Do?

-Keeping a class of students engaged in learning is no easy task, which is why many teachers rely on the help of teaching assistants or TAs.
+Keeping a class of students engaged is no easy task, which is why many teachers rely on the help of teaching assistants or TAs.

-Teacher assistants may also provide additional assistance to special education students or students who need extra help in completing classwork.
+Teacher assistants may also provide additional assistance to students who need extra help in completing classwork.

-- Provide support and reinforcement for lead teacher
+- Provide support for lead teacher

-- Give one-on-one or small-group instruction
+- Give one-on-one or small group instruction

-- Help prepare lesson plans, including gathering materials and setting up the classroom and equipment
+- Help prepare lesson plans, including gathering materials and setting up the classroom

 - Help supervise students during class, lunch, recess, between classes and on outings

 - Meet with lead teacher to discuss students’ progress